Quantum differential equation solvers: limitations and fast-forwarding: Introduction

-We then generalize our lower bound results to inhomogeneous ODE systems.
-We show that general quantum ODE solvers have worst-case complexity $\Omega(e^{\delta^* T} + \mu(A))$, where $\delta^*$ is defined to be $0$ if all the eigenvalues have non-positive real parts and the real part gap otherwise.
-This lower bound differs from that for homogeneous systems because the shifting equivalence does not hold in the inhomogeneous case.
-Our lower bounds complement existing work on the upper bound side.
-Indeed existing quantum solvers of generic inhomogeneous ODE systems typically assume all the eigenvalues of $A$ have non-positive real parts~\cite{Berry2014,BerryChildsOstranderEtAl2017,ChildsLiu2020}, have complexity scaling with $\mathcal{O}(\|e^{At}\|)$~\cite{Krovi2022}, and/or scales linearly in some other equivalent measures of non-normality (\emph{e.g.}, the condition number $\kappa_V$ of the eigenbasis of $A$)~\cite{Berry2014,BerryChildsOstranderEtAl2017,ChildsLiu2020}.
-Our lower bounds imply that the complexities of these existing algorithms are likely asymptotically optimal in the worst case.

-Moreover, we prove lower bounds in terms of the time $T$ and error $\epsilon$ for solving inhomogeneous ODEs even when $\delta^* = 0$.
+Moreover, we prove lower bounds in terms of the time $T$ and error $\epsilon$ for solving inhomogeneous ODEs even when all the eigenvalues of $A$ have non-positive real parts or the real part gap is $0$.
 For generic Hamiltonian simulation where $A$ is anti-Hermitian and $b = 0$, Berry \emph{et.~al.} \cite{BerryAhokasCleveEtAl2007} proved an $\Omega(T)$ query lower bound which indicates that no generic fast-forwarding in possible.
 This bound was later improved to $\Omega(T + \log(1/\epsilon)/\log\log(1/\epsilon))$ by Berry, Childs, and Kothari~\cite{BerryChildsKothari2015}.
 However, these results do not say anything about what the lower bound should be for ODEs where $A$ is not anti-Hermitian or $b\neq 0$.
-We extend these results to the setting where $A$ has negative logarithmic norm---\emph{i.e.}, the eigenvalues of $(A+A^{\dagger})$ are negative---and $b\neq 0$.
+We extend these results to the setting where $A$ has negative logarithmic norm and $b\neq 0$.
 This setting is disjoint from that of Hamiltonian simulation since $b\neq 0$ and the logarithmic norm of an anti-Hermitian coefficient matrix is $0$.
 In this setting, we prove by reduction that generic quantum ODE solvers require $\min\left\{ \Omega(\log^{\alpha}(1/\epsilon)), \Omega(T^{\alpha})\right\}$ queries if solving the linear system of equations $Ax = b$ requires $\Omega(\log^{\alpha}(1/\epsilon))$ queries.
 Notice that our lower bound depends on the lower bound for solving a particular class of linear system of equations since $A$ has negative logarithmic norm.
 It is proved in~\cite{HarrowKothari2022} that when $A$ is unrestricted, solving $Ax=b$ requires at least $\Omega(\log(1/\epsilon))$ queries.
 We leave to future work the investigation of how this lower bound changes if $A$ is restricted to have negative logarithmic norm.